Ground water damage and sewer back-up

 If you’re a homeowner, think about the cost of:

 - Restoring damaged walls and floors (drying, disinfecting, cleaning and renovating)

 Do you need additional ground water damage coverage?

-Simply contact an insurance agent to make a request.
+Simply contact a licensed insurance advisor to make a request.

 Examples of situations that can cause water damage

 - Heavy rain could cause municipal sewers to overflow, allowing water to back up into the below-ground pipes that lead to your toilet, shower, laundry tub or floor drain.

 - Your sump pump breaks down, causing water from the retention tank to overflow and damage items in your basement.

 - Tree roots can block up your subsoil drainage pipe and cause water to seep through the foundation.